-Chairman of the Board of directors at Henan Yulian Energy Group Co., Ltd Hong'en Zhang has served as Chairman of the Board of directors at Henan Yulian Energy Group Co., Ltd since 2007 and as Chairman of Henan Zhongfu Industrial Co., Ltd. between 1993 and 2007.
-From 1981 to 1993, Mr. Zhang served as factory manager at the Gongyi City Power Plant.
-Mr. Zhang is a deputy Head of Nonferrous Metals Society of China.
+Chairman of the Board of Directors, Director and Legal representative of Yulian Energy since 2007 until November 2015.
+Hong'en Zhang served as Chairman of Zhongfu Industry between 1993 and 2007.
+From November 2015 until now serves as Honorary Board Chairman of Yulian Energy.

+From 1981 to 1993, Hong'en Zhang served as factory manager at the Gongyi City Power Plant.
+Hong'en Zhang is a deputy Head of Nonferrous Metals Society of China.
 He is a member of the Chinese Communist Party and serves on the Gongyi City People's Congress Standing Committee.
-In 2008, Mr. Zhang has been elected as a deputy to the National People's Congress (NPC), the highest organ of state power in China.
-In 2013, Mr. Zhang has been elected to represent Henan province as a deputy to the 12-nd National People's Congress (NPC).
+In 2008, Hong'en Zhang was elected as a deputy to the National People's Congress (NPC), the highest organ of state power in China.
+In 2013, Hong'en Zhang was elected to represent Henan province as a deputy to the 12-nd National People's Congress (NPC).
 He holds a law degree from Zhongnan University of Economics and Law, Wuhan City, and an EMBA Degree from Tsinghua University, Beijing.

-He HuaiQin
+He Huaiqin

-Director, Board Chairman and Committee Member of Zhongfu Industry Co., Ltd. on behalf of Henan Yulian Energy Group Co., Ltd. He HuaiQin served as Disciplinary Secretary of Zhongfu Electric Power Group Co.
+Mr. He Huaigin, born in 1963, was appointed as Chairman.
+Director and Legal representative of Yulian Energy starting with November 2015 for a term of 4 years.
+He Huaigin is Director, Board Chairman and Committee Member of Zhongfu Industry on behalf of Yulian Energy.
+He Huaigin served as Disciplinary Secretary of Zhongfu Electric Power Group Co.
 Ltd. from 1997 to 1998.
 He served as Deputy General Manager of Henan Yulian Group from 1998 to 2000.
-He served as Deputy General Manager and Secretary of the Board of Zhongfu Industrial Co.
-Ltd. from 2000 to 2003.
-He served as Deputy General Manager of Zhongfu Industrial Co.
-Ltd. and Secretary Commission for Discipline Inspection Henan Yulian Group from 2003 to 2007.
-He served as General Manager of Zhongfu Industrial Co.
-Ltd. and Yulian Party Committee Member from 2007 to 2009.
-He served as Director, Board Chairman of Zhongfu Industrial Co.
-Ltd. from October 2009 to date.
+He served as Deputy General Manager and Secretary of the Board of Zhongfu Industry from 2000 to 2003.
+He served as Deputy General Manager of Zhongfu Industry and Secretary Commission for Discipline Inspection Henan Yulian Group from 2003 to 2007.
+He served as General Manager of Zhongfu Industry and Yulian Party Committee Member from 2007 to 2009.
+He served as Director, Board Chairman and Yulian Party Committee Member of Zhongfu Industry from October 2009 to date.
 He is a member of the Chinese Communist Party and holds a master degree of management from Tsinghua University, Beijing.